smaremanda/add-in-docs/reference/excel/range.md

 });
 ```

-This example uses a named range to get the range object.
+Below example uses a named-range to get the range object.

 ```js